vadimzharov/k8s-cilium-cluster-mesh/README.md

 #### Testing Cilium Cluster Mesh - using shared services with Nginx ingress

-Now let's test more advanced scenario - ingress controller balancing ingress traffic across all available pods across all K8S clusters interconnected with Cilium Service Mesh.
+Now let's explore the more advanced scenario - configuring the ingress controller to balance ingress traffic across all available pods across all Kubernetes clusters interconnected with Cilium Cluster Mesh.

-Before configuring ingress with shared services, it is important to understand that by default all (as far as I know) Kubernetes ingress controllers use list of endpoints to balance traffic from ingress to pods in Kubernetes cluster - means **traffic goes directly from Ingress pods to Application pods ignoring Kubernetes service IP/hostname** - to increase performance and remove potential bottlenecks.
-This is not possible if we use shared services - because if deployment on local Kubernetes cluster scaled down - then the service - even if it configured as shared - has no pods on local Kubernetes cluster - and has no endpoints.
+Before configuring ingress with shared services, it is important to understand that by default all (as far as I know) Kubernetes ingress controllers use list of Kubernetes endpoints (POD IPs) to balance traffic from ingress pods to application pods in Kubernetes cluster - means **traffic goes directly from Ingress pods to Application pods bypassing Kubernetes service IP/hostname** - to increase performance and remove potential bottlenecks.
+However, this is not possible if we use shared services - because if deployment on local Kubernetes cluster scaled down - then the service - even if it configured as shared - has no pods on local Kubernetes cluster - and has no endpoints.
 Hence Ingress controller doesn't know where to send traffic (for Ingress it looks like application doesn't have any pods running) and application is not available via Kubernetes ingress.
 To configure ingress traffic balancing across Kubernetes clusters interconnected into Cilium Cluster Mesh, we need to define for ingress to balance traffic based on **service IP**, not based on **endpoints IP**.
 Not all ingress controllers support that, and I migrated from Traefik to Nginx because of this - Traefik can work only with endpoints, but Nginx ingress controller has special [annotation](https://github.com/kubernetes/ingress-nginx/blob/main/docs/user-guide/nginx-configuration/annotations.md#service-upstream) for Ingress Kubernetes object `nginx.ingress.kubernetes.io/service-upstream`.
 If this annotation specified for Ingress object - then Ingress controller will balance traffic based on service IP, not based on endpoint IP - and will balance traffic across multiple Kubernetes clusters.

 To test this we can use the same service created on the previous step, but exposed via Nginx ingress controller.